-The short answer is technically yes, you can earn scholarships without the FAFSA.
-However, this does not answer the question fully.
+The short answer is yes, you can get scholarships without the FAFSA.
+But, not filing the FAFSA may limit your scholarship opportunities.
 Here are a few things you should know about the relationship between FAFSA and scholarships.
 And more importantly, why we strongly recommend filling out the FAFSA if you’re applying to college or are already in college.

 How Scholarships Are Awarded

 Most schools don’t require students to fill out the FAFSA to qualify for merit scholarships.
-However, it’s a mistake to presume that this is standard practice.
+However, this is not standard practice.
 Scholarship policies vary from one college to another.
 Some colleges may not offer merit aid to students who have not filled out the FAFSA.
 Additionally, some private schools may also require students to file the FAFSA to avail of scholarships.

 Why Some Colleges Require the FAFSA for Scholarships

 There are several different reasons why some colleges require the FAFSA for awarding scholarships.

 Colleges that require the FAFSA use the information on the form to screen applications.
 Some may use it to verify citizenship so that only citizens and those eligible for Federal aid are considered for scholarships.
 Other colleges use the FAFSA to make sure that the student has maximized their need-based aid.
 These colleges won’t consider you for merit-based aid without the FAFSA because it indicates that you don’t need financial aid.

 Still others use the FAFSA information as a deciding factor for students who are on the borderline for merit scholarships.
 If, for example, three students are tied for the scholarship award.
 A student who has maximized their need-based aid on the FAFSA will get preference because the family perceives a need.
 If you didn’t fill the FAFSA, it indicates you don’t need the financial aid.
 In this situation, you would lose out on the federal student aid as well as the scholarship award.

 Why You Should Fill Out the FAFSA Every Year